Saturday, February 25, 2017

 “Why did you come here?”

 It’s always the first question I get when I tell people I’m from California.
-If I was paid a dollar for every time I was asked that, I could pay for the new student union building.
+If I was paid a dollar for every time I was asked that, I could pay for a new student union building.

 I’m from the City of Trees in Northern California, so before you even start to wonder here are some answers.
 No, I don’t surf; the closest beach is actually two hours away.
 No, unfortunately I don’t know see celebrities on a regular basis.

 And for all you future Donald Trumps and Hilary Clintons out there, we’re not all democrats.
 You don’t cross the border into California and get handed a Prius to be environmentally friendly.
 Ironically enough, I do drive a Prius and I am a Democrat, but my Prius is from Pennsylvania and my town is mainly republican.

 It’s funny though because even though California is on the other side of the county, I’m not the only student to get that question on a regular basis.
 International and other out-of-state students are just as familiar with the big “why” question too.
 Whether you’re from Delaware, New Jersey, Maryland, New York, Brazil, or Spain you’ve had at least one person look at you and go, “but, why?”